ALASdoo/alasdoo_com_v2/content/english/team.md

   designation: Front&#8209;End Developer
   content: |
     Movies addict.
 Car enthusiast.
-    'I can't carry it for you, but I can carry you' &#8209; Samwise Gamgee
+    “I can't carry it for you, but I can carry you“ &#8209; Samwise Gamgee
   link: ''

 - name: Aleksandra Krstić